human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 layout: post
 ---

-Here are the three things I figured out this month.
+I figured out three important things this month:

-1. Prototyping hygienic darkroom retreating is complete
+1. Eleven years of prototyping hygienic darkroom retreating is complete
 2. Now it needs capitalization
 3. My failure to do the 20-day retreat I have sought all this time was a tactical necessity

 #### explanations

-##### Prototype
+##### prototype

 I developed a model of hygienic darkroom retreating over 11 years.
 I worked out its theory, protocol, and design in great detail.
-It is 98% in my book now.
+98% of it is in my book now.
 I focused on [short retreats](/format#short).
 On this basis, a team can:

 - develop my model for full application
 - prototype and develop medium and long retreats